Open-MBEE/Comodo/README.md

   - *SCXML* Transforms the input model into SCXML document(s).
 The generated SCXML document can be executed by an SCXML interpreted.
   - *ELT-MAL* Transforms the input model into XML/MAL ICD.
 The generated XML file can be transformed into code using CII tools.
   - *ELT-RAD* Transforms the input model into C++ code, SCXML, XML/MAL ICD, for the Rapid Application Development toolkit (RAD).
-The generated code can be executed on a machine installed with the ELT Development Environment and RAD.
+The generated code can be compiled and executed on a machine installed with the ELT Development Environment and RAD.

 Generation Modes
 ----------------